BawdyAnarchist/quBSD/Future_Development.md

 Take another hack at the recording device problems

 ### SPECIFIC SCRIPTS OR FUNCTIONS

-quBSD.sh
-	- chflags -R schg ${M_QROOT}/${_client}/root/.ssh also changes 0net when started, which affects ln -s of keys for 0control

-qb-pci
-	- summary of PCI devices relevant to user
-	- USB, NIC, maybe others
-	- Show what was is currently passthrough'd

-qb_ssh
-	- Probably can remove the FreeBSD parts of it.
-Maybe the Net/Open ones as well

 qb-stop
 	- Detect settings if the VM has PPT, and warn to stop internally.
 Popup warn if necessary.
 	- monitor_vm_stop is probably outdated now since `wait` commands are being used.
 Needs reviewed
 	- Still needs fine tuning, as it's hanging somehow during _stop

+qb-help - overhaul to act like a manpage.
+Replacing /usr/local/share/quBSD
+	- Each PARAM should have verbose message

+qb_ssh
+	- Probably can remove the FreeBSD parts of it.
+Maybe the Net/Open ones as well

 qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)